koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 >
 > ...

-**Question:** Is Bill a grader-optimizer?
+> [!question] Is Bill a grader-optimizer?

->!
+> >!
 Yes!
 Bill's optimizing for [either his future physical evaluation of plan quality, or some Platonic formalization of "Did I come up with a plan I think is promising?"](/four-usages-of-loss-in-ai#4-Agents-which-want-to-minimize-loss).
 Which?
 The story is ambiguous.
 But the mark of grader-optimization is quite plain, as given by a plan-generator stretching its wits to maximize the output of a grader.

 [^1]: The actor may give an _instrumental_ damn about diamonds, because diamond-producing plans sometimes produce high evaluations.
-But in actor/grader motivational setups, an inner-aligned actor only gives a _terminal_ damn about the _evaluations_.
+But in actor / grader motivational setups, an inner-aligned actor only gives a _terminal_ damn about the _evaluations_.

 [^2]: Although AIXI's epistemic prior is [malign](https://ordinaryideas.wordpress.com/2016/11/30/what-does-the-universal-prior-actually-look-like/) and possibly unsafe...

-[^3]: But, you don't have to have another approach in mind in order to abandon grader-optimization.
+[^3]: You don't have to have another approach in mind in order to abandon grader-optimization.
 Here are some things I would ask myself, were I confused about how non-grader-optimizing agents might be motivated:

     \- "Hey, I realize some strangeness about this thing (grader-optimization) which I was trying to do.
 I wonder whether there are other perspectives or frame-shifts which would make this problem go away?"